quanggiang169/Employee-Retention-Analytics/employee_attrition_analysis.md

 ![](employee_attrition_analysis_files/figure-gfm/unnamed-chunk-31-1.png)<!-- -->

-This analysis explores the relationship between overtime and attrition.
+This analysis explores the association between overtime and attrition.
 The two variables examined are overtime (Yes or No) and attrition (Yes or No).
 A Chi-square test was performed to determine if there is an association between overtime and attrition.
 The result indicated a